viant/endly/README.md

 To simplify setup/verification data process [DsUnitTableData](service_dsunit_data.go) has been introduce, so that data can be push into state, and then transform to the dsunit expected data with AsTableRecords udf function.

+DsUnit uses its own predicate and macro system to perform advanced validation see [Macros And Predicates](../dsunit/docs/)

 <a name="Workfowservice"></a>
 ## Workflow service